Engage with the English language in its historical and social contexts

 Option modules

 In your final year, you can choose freely from a wide range of modules.
 You will have the opportunity to become proficient in all aspects of managing small-scale linguistic projects, from identifying the research questions, to communicating the findings.
-You can choose to specialise, follow your own interests and carry out original research
+You can choose to specialise, follow your own interests and carry out original research.

-Please note, modules may change to reflect the latest academic thinking and expertise of our staff.
+Our modules may change to reflect the latest academic thinking and expertise of our staff, and in line with Department/School academic planning.

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.